GITburakdeniz/smp-mdk-lgcy/models/README.md

 This module contains models that can be instanced in the simulator.

+- Counter example from SMP 2.0 Handbook - 1.2 Section 3 with required the modifications to use in the simulator (see below).
+- A simple network model made from a bus and two or more nodes.

-Implementation specific considerations
+Implementation-specific considerations
 --------------------------------------

 While it is a design driver for the [SMP2 framework implementation](../libsmp2) and [SMP2 simulation infrastructure](../simulator) to rely on as few implementation-specific details as possible to simplify portability, some considerations need to be taken for dynamic libraries that contain C++ SMP2 models.

 - Models are dynamically loaded from `.so` files specified in a YAML configuration file at runtime.
 - Each `.so` must provide a C interface for creation an destruction of model classes as depicted in the example below.
 - Models can be configured using parameters in the YAML.
 This configuration mechanism is different from the proposed SMP2 assemblies.

 **Symbol exportation in `.so`**